AbhiPasula/Climate-Model-SST-Bias-Correction-Toolkit/readme.md

-# Global Climate Model Error Correction Toolkit
+# Global Climate Model Bias Correction Toolkit

-This repository contains a deep learning model for global climate model error correction, with a focus on sea surface temperature (SST) and dynamic sea level (DSL).
+This repository contains a deep learning model for global climate model bias correction, with a focus on sea surface temperature (SST) and dynamic sea level (DSL).
 The toolkit implements a UNet architecture that can be applied to correct systematic biases in CMIP6 CNRM-CM6 climate model outputs.

 ## Overview